UmerTariq1/Prompt-Injection-Detection/README.md

 # Prompt Injection Detection

 A lightweight, CPU-friendly pipeline that detects prompt injection attacks in user inputs.
-It uses a 4-stage cascade — each stage only runs if the previous one is uncertain — keeping average latency low.
+It uses a 4-stage cascade,  each stage only runs if the previous one is uncertain — keeping average latency low.

+### Achieves **91.46%** accuracy on [xTRam1/safe-guard-prompt-injection](https://huggingface.co/datasets/xTRam1/safe-guard-prompt-injection)  dataset

 ## How it works